matusstafura/berg-hugo-theme/exampleSite/content/posts/how-to-study-golang.md

 tags: ["go", "golang"]
 categories: ["programming"]
 featuredImage: /images/blog/go.jpg
+questions:
+  - question: "Question 1"
+    answer: "This is the answer to Question 1."
+  - question: "Question 2"
+    answer: "Here's the answer to Question 2."
 ---

 Go is a statically typed, concurrent, garbage-collected programming language developed at Google in 2007.
 It was designed with the goal of providing a fast, efficient and reliable language for large-scale networked and distributed systems.
 Go has quickly become one of the most popular programming languages, especially in the cloud and systems software domains, due to its simplicity, concurrency support, and high performance.